tlswg/tls13-spec/draft-ietf-tls-tls13.md

 complex topic, and is beyond the scope of this specification.
 If the application layer protocol atop TLS has its own padding, it may be preferable to pad application_data TLS records within the application layer.
-Padding for encrypted handshake and alert TLS records must still be handled at the TLS layer, though.
+Padding for encrypted Handshake and Alert TLS records must still be handled at the TLS layer, though.
 Later documents may define padding selection algorithms, or define a padding policy request mechanism through TLS extensions or some other means.